secureblue/secureblue/POSTINSTALL-README.md

 # secureblue

-After rebasing to secureblue, the following steps are recommended.
+After rebasing to secureblue, follow the following steps in order.

 ## Nvidia
 If you are using an nvidia image, run this after installation: